flopach/digits-recognizer-kubeflow/readme.md

 In this demo you will access the Kubeflow Pipeline via the Python SDK in a Jupyter notebook.
 Therefore, one additional setting is required to allow this.

 At first insert your Kubeflow username in this Kubernetes manifest (your Kubeflow username is also the name of a Kubernetes namespace where all your user-specific containers will be spun up): [kubeflow_config/access_kfp_from_jupyter_notebook.yaml](kubeflow_config/access_kfp_from_jupyter_notebook.yaml).
-You can the exact namespace name under the **Manage Contributers** menu.
+You can the extract namespace name under the **Manage Contributers** menu.

 Once done, apply it with this command: